epitome-mvc/Epitome/README.md

 In the example above, any calls to `model.set('foo', value)` and `model.get('foo')` are handled by custom functions.
 This is a pattern that allows you to use getters and setters for properties that are handled differently than normal ones.
 It can also be used as pre-processors for data.
 Make sure that you either set them on the instance directly or that you import the default ones for id in a custom prototype version as they are not merged like options.

-## Epitome.Model.Sync - API
+## Epitome.Model.Sync

 This is an example implementation of RESTful module that extends the base Epitome.Model class and adds the ability to read, update and delete models with remote server.
 In terms of implementation, there are subtle differences.
-The API and methods are as the normal [Model](#epitome-model-api), unless outlined below:
+The API and methods are as the normal [Model](#epitome-model), unless outlined below:

 ### constructor (initialize)
 ---